Due by June 15, 2022

 Audit Process and Submissions

-The Diocese of Olympia has approved the use of a Simplified Audit Worksheet to be used by Congregational Audit Committees for small churches.
+The Diocese of Olympia has approved the use of a Simplified Audit Worksheet to be used by Congregational Audit Committees.
 Congregational Audit Committees should use the internal audit program which is based on the Manual of Business Methods in Church Affairs.
 Congregations that currently have audits performed by independent CPAs or an outside audit firm are encouraged to continue with conducting audits in this manner.

 The Simplified Audit Worksheet is linked below: